People assume I’m an only child / moving image / 15:22 / 2017

-People assume I’m an only child is about the problems of making work of this nature; not only personal work, but work in which a power imbalance is directly manifest.
-By presenting the relationship between my brother and I the work seeks to explore consent and culpability, and the responsibility to ones subject in the wider context of art making.
+People assume I’m an only child is about the problems of making personal work, as well as work in which a power imbalance is directly present.
+By presenting the relationship between my autistic younger brother and I the work seeks to explore consent and culpability, and the responsibility to ones subject in the wider context of art making.
 It asks how to be careful, how to be gentle, yet how to still be honest, how to strike a balance, and then how to still make the thing.

 Helsingin Sanomat feature here

 Installation documentation by Ville Mäkilä Museum Centre of Turku, and Petri Summanen.